Code-Institute-Submissions/UCD-milestone--Monkees/README.md

 It also allows fans to sign up to their newsletter or enquire about booking the band.

 This webpage was created as part of Code Institute's Software Diploma.
+<br> It can be viewed at : https://kmaaallen.github.io/UCD-milestone--Monkees/.

 ## UX